michaelockenden/algorand-flask/blog/blogpost.md

 {% endblock %}
 ```

-I also added a route to this mnemonic in `views.py`.
-This route uses the current account instead of creating a new one.
+I also added a separate route to `mnemonic.html` in `views.py`.
+This route uses the current account instead of creating a new one and will be used so users can view their mnemonic again if they missed it.

 ```python
 @main_bp.route('/mnemonic')